-We created Diageo’s Social Transformation roadmap to help their Culture & Entertainment team bring social-first thinking to its portfolio of hero brands — Smirnoff, Tanqueray, Gordon’s, Captain Morgan, and Baileys — across its primary European markets.
+We created Diageo’s Social Transformation roadmap to help their Culture & Entertainment team bring social first principles to its portfolio of hero brands — Smirnoff, Tanqueray, Gordon’s, Captain Morgan, and Baileys — across its primary European markets.

 To inform our roadmap, we delivered initial brand level social audit and strategy work, continuously tracking and optimizing it using a measurement and evaluation program we developed in conjunction with Diageo’s Culture & Entertainment team called ‘ICE: Intelligence for Culture & Entertainment.’